bobbyhiddn/Magi_CLI/README.md

 9. **Exile** - ('**ex**')Banish a file or directory to the /tmp or C:\temp directory in a realm called .exile.
 This allows for the removal of a file from your root directory without getting rid of it completely.

+10. **Warp**: ('**wp**') Warp to remote SSH sessions with ease.
+This command allows you to manage and connect to SSH sessions effortlessly.
+It provides a user-friendly interface to register new SSH sessions, edit existing ones, and quickly connect to them.
+With Warp, you can:
+   - List all registered SSH sessions
+   - Choose a session to connect to
+   - Add a new SSH session by providing the host, username, and optional private key
+   - Generate a new RSA key pair for authentication or use an existing private key
+   - Delete an existing SSH session and its associated keys
+   - Bypass the session selection and directly connect to a session using its alias

 ##### Future Spells

 1. **Unseen_Servant**: ('**uss**') Enlist an ethereal ally to cast spells at regular intervals.
 Can invoke any '.spell' scroll on a schedule.
 This command schedules a spell to be cast on a regular basis, allowing you to automate tasks by running any '.spell' file on a schedule.
 (WIP)